-"The term "homeless children and youth" means individuals who lack a fixed, regular and adequate nighttime residence due to economic hardship.
+The term "homeless children and youth" means individuals who lack a fixed, regular, and adequate nighttime residence due to economic hardship.
 It includes children and youths who:

-- Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; - 2.
+- 1. Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; - 2.
 Have a primary nighttime residence that is a public or private place not designed for or ordinarily used as regular sleeping accommodations for human beings; - 3.
 Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - 4.
 Migratory children and unaccompanied youth (youth not in the physical custody of a parent or guardian) may be considered homeless if they meet the above definition of "homeless."

 Scholars who qualify under McKinney-Vento should complete the declaration form.
-This form must be completed annually in order to ensure the scholar still qualifies under McKinney-Vento.
-Homeless status is determined in cooperation with the Learning Coach.
-In the case of unaccompanied youth, status is determined by the School Liaison.
+This form must be completed annually in order to ensure the scholar still qualifies under McKinney-Vento. & CEO designates the following staff person as the School Liaison for homeless scholars.